 Workers exposed to repetitive heavy lifting, difficult working environments and working positions risk developing musculoskeletal disorders (MSD).
 In the UK between 2017 and 2018, 6.6 million working days were lost to work-related MSDs.

 The good news?
 Exoskeletons can assist with heavy lifting, and can even monitor fatigue.
 Like all wearables, exoskeletons range hugely, from full-body armor to discreet designs.

 One example is The Chairless Chair, utilized by factory floor workers.
 Designed to attach behind workers legs and back, it provides support whenever the user sits or crouches.
 Best of all, workers can also stand and walk about freely with the exoskeleton still attached.

 Last but not least, wearables can be used for safety training.
 Virtual reality headsets allow users to experience a fictional environment and practice safety procedures.

 VT saves the hassle of bringing in an in-person trainer for staff.
 Plus, workers can complete safety trainings without the real-life risk working at a height or using dangerous tools.

 As we’ve seen, wearables have a wealth of benefits.
 But, they also have their downfalls.
 Let’s look at the two most prominent.

 With technology tracking your every move, privacy concerns are understandable.
 One study found that 67% of respondents worried about ‘big brother’ surveillance by employers.

 Transparency can combat this.
 Be clear with staff about what data the wearables track, and explain the reasons behind their introduction to the workplace.

-Bringing in company-wide wearables will involve a shake-up of your finances.
+Bringing in company-wide wearables involves a financial shake-up.